 So how long are mayo-based salads safe to serve at room temperature?
-Between one to two hours, according to the folks at StateFoodSafety.com.
+Between one to two hours, according to the folks at the FDA (same goes for other foods that require refrigeration).
 It takes roughly two hours for bacteria in foods to grow to dangerous levels, which is why you want to minimize the amount of time food is in the temperature danger zone (between 41 degrees and 135 degrees Fahrenheit).
 On days that are 90 degrees Fahrenheit or warmer, that time shrinks to one hour.

-Food safety specialist Angela M. Fraser suggests keeping food in an ice-packed cooler until the moment you serve it, and then putting it back in the cooler immediately after lunch.
+In general, it’s always best to keep food in the fridge (if you’re hosting at home) or in an ice-packed cooler until the moment you serve it, and then put it back immediately after lunch.
 If it sits out for longer than an hour, your best bet is to throw away the leftovers.
 And if the ice melts in the cooler?
-Yup, throw that food away—cold water does not prevent mayo-based salads from becoming contaminated the way ice does.
+Yup, throw that food away too—cold water does not prevent mayo-based salads from becoming contaminated the way ice does.
 Down with food poisoning, up with safe and delicious barbecues!

 Chef's Basics Select Salad Bowl with Cooler Pack, $11.98 on Amazon

 You could also invest in this large serving bowl with a built-in cooler pack, plus a lock-on lid with nesting utensils.

 If you’re still suspicious (or just hate mayonnaise), skip the white stuff altogether and make a mayo-free potato salad instead!